 Showing Something of Value was Taken From Employer

-If the theft is significant enough and there's enough money involved and it involves a high-enough level of sophistication, there's a strong likelihood that the federal government will pick the case up.
+Suppose the theft is significant enough and there's enough money involved, and it involves a high-enough level of sophistication.
+In that case, there's a strong likelihood that the federal government will pick the case up.

 Penalties for Penal Code 503 PC Embezzlement

-So, if you have an embezzlement case in the San Fernando Valley, Los Angeles, whether it's at the state or federal level, I've handled thousands of these cases over the many years that I've practiced criminal defense.
+So, if you have an embezzlement case in Los Angeles or the San Fernando Valley, Los Angeles, whether it's at the state or federal level, I've handled thousands of these cases over the many years that I've practiced criminal defense.